open-contracting/deploy/docs/develop/netplan.rst

 dns_servers
    List of DNS Resolvers.
 slaac_ip
-   "StateLess Address Auto Configuration" (SLAAC) helps with automatic network configuration, Linode require this option to be set.
+   "StateLess Address Auto Configuration" (SLAAC) helps with automatic network configuration.
+Linode requires SLAAC to be configured.
 IPv6 only option. search_domain
-   Configure search domain for host look ups.
+   Configure search domain for host look-ups.
 Default Value: ``open-contracting.org``.

 If you provisioned the server in Linode these configuration values can be found in the Linode interface under the *Network* tab.